StrangeRanger/bash-style-guide/content/aesthetics.md

 ## Column Length

 The column length refers to the number of characters in a single line of code.
-Limiting the column length can significantly enhance the readability of your code.
+Limiting the column length can significantly improve the readability of your code.

 /// admonition | General Guidelines
     type: info

 - **88-Character Limit**: Keep the column length within 88 characters.
-This means breaking lines exceeding the limit into multiple lines when necessary.
+This means breaking lines exceeding the limit, into multiple lines when necessary.
 - **Exceptions**: Allow exceptions for long strings or complex expressions that are more understandable when not broken into multiple lines.

 ///